Received Pronunciation: History

+Although a form of Standard English had been established in the City of London by the end of the 15th century, it did not begin to resemble RP until the late 19th century.
+RP has most in common with the dialects of what has been termed the South East Midlands, in particular the Golden Triangle of universities, namely London, Oxford and Cambridge, and the public schools that fed them, such as Eton, Harrow and Rugby.
+In 1922, the BBC selected RP as its broadcasting standard, citing its being widely understood globally as a reason.

 According to Fowler's Modern English Usage (1965), "the correct term is 'the Received Pronunciation'.
 The word 'received' conveys its original meaning of 'accepted' or 'approved', as in 'received wisdom'."

 Alternative names

 Some linguists have used the term "RP" while expressing reservations about its suitability.
 The Cambridge-published English Pronouncing Dictionary (aimed at those learning English as a foreign language) uses the phrase "BBC Pronunciation", on the basis that the name "Received Pronunciation" is "archaic" and that BBC News presenters no longer suggest high social class and privilege to their listeners.
 Other writers have also used the name "BBC Pronunciation".
-The terms 'The Queen's English' or 'The King's English' have also been used by some writers, though the terms are more appropriately used to cover grammar as well as pronunciation.
+The term 'The Queen's English' has also been used by some writers.

 The phonetician Jack Windsor Lewis frequently criticised the name "Received Pronunciation" in his blog: he has called it "invidious", a "ridiculously archaic, parochial and question-begging term" and noted that American scholars find the term "quite curious".
 He used the term "General British" (to parallel "General American") in his 1970s publication of A Concise Pronouncing Dictionary of American and British English and in subsequent publications.
 The name "General British" is adopted in the latest revision of Gimson's Pronunciation of English.
 Beverley Collins and Inger Mees use the term "Non-Regional Pronunciation" for what is often otherwise called RP, and reserve the term "Received Pronunciation" for the "upper-class speech of the twentieth century".
 Received Pronunciation has sometimes been called "Oxford English", as it used to be the accent of most members of the University of Oxford.
 The Handbook of the International Phonetic Association uses the name "Standard Southern British".
 Page 4 reads:

-In her book Kipling's English History (1974) Marghanita Laski refers to this accent as "gentry".
-"What the Producer and I tried to do was to have each poem spoken in the dialect that was, so far as we could tell, ringing in Kipling's ears when he wrote it.
-Sometimes the dialect is most appropriately, Gentry.
-More often, it isn't."